 Learn the steps to take when faced with a potential landslide, which may be a result of flooding.

-In event of evacuations, shelter locations for the affected areas will be available through the Office of Emergency Management website and announced through local media channels.
+In event of evacuations, shelter locations for the affected areas will be available through the Office of Disaster Management website and announced through local media channels.

 Emergency Alerts & Warning Systems